-You are receiving this notice because all or a portion of a payment you are receiving from the Minnesota Deferred Compensation Plan (the "Plan") is eligible to be rolled over to a Roth IRA or designated Roth account in an employer plan.
+You are receiving this notice because all or a portion of a payment you receive from a retirement plan ("the Plan"), administered by the Minnesota State Retirement System, is eligible to be rolled over to a Roth IRA or designated Roth account in an employer plan.
 This notice is intended to help you decide whether to do a rollover.